|Monthly Tech-Tip |

 Since crystal glazes have a high thermal expansion (because they contain high KNaO) they will craze badly on most clay bodies.
 Increasing the silica content in your porcelain (as high as 40%) can greatly reduce or even eliminate the crazing (of course this will require careful cooling of the kiln through the quartz inversion phase).
 While many feel it is decorative, crazing drastically reduces the strength of the fired ware.

 Crystalline glazes are most often likely not food safe, and for several reasons.
-They are flux saturated and the Al2O3, the very thing most needed to make a stable, durable glaze is purposely almost zero.
+They are flux saturated and the Al2O3, the very thing most needed to make a stable, durable glaze is normally almost zero.
 That means they will leach and lack fired hardness.
 In addition, the metallic fluxes are not securely bound chemically to the glass matrix (this is why they crystallize out), so parts of the surface, especially the crystals, are leachable in acids or bases.
 Crystalline glazes have high thermal expansion and craze, crazed glazes are not considered functional and they severely weaken fired ware.
 Also, because crystalline glazes have high melt fluidity they will run downward on the inside functional surfaces of ware forming a pool at the base.
-The thermal expansion of the thick glass mass will almost certainly be higher than the body, it will thus have the power to impose its cracks onward into the body matrix.
-This power is often evident when the base of a mug, for example, simply falls off (leaving razor sharp edges).
+The thermal expansion of the thick glass mass will almost certainly be higher than the body, thus having the power to impose its cracks onward into the body matrix.
+This power is often evident when the base of a mug, for example, simply falls off (leaving razor-sharp edges).

 Crystals do not just grow on zinc glazes.
 These were fired by Bill Campbell.
 The glaze is lithium fluxed and colored with iron.
 There is a metallic halo around the crystal, the crystal is usually a hexagon.